Conformal Mechanics of Planar Curves: Conformal Invariance and its manifestations

+follows.
 There is, of course, enormous liberty constructing scale invariants involving $\kappa$ and $\kappa'$.
 A non-trivial one-parameter family was written down in Eq.(\ref{eq:S1}).
 It is, however, now clear that, the only possibilities involving first derivatives are of the form $\kappa \mathcal{F}(\kappa'/\kappa^2)$, where $\mathcal{F}$ is some function of its argument.
 The only conformally invariant among them, however, is the conformal arc-length $H_0$, with $\mathcal{F}(x)=(x^2+1)^{1/4}$.
 There are even more scale invariants if $\kappa''$ is admitted, but not a single new conformal invariant.
-Ss was seen in section \ref{HO}, one needs to proceed to a dependence on the conformal curvature.
-An interesting alternative approach to the issue will be provided by examine the conservation of special conformal currents in section \ref{identifyconf}. \\\\ For the conformal arc-length, with $\mathbf{F}$ aligned along $\mathbf{i}$, $S= FX + \kappa \mu/2$, reproducing Eq.(\ref{GSdef})(a).
-Using Eq.(\ref{FX}), with $M_1$ the constant of integration introduced in that equation, the identification $S= -M_1$ follows.
+As was pointed out in section \ref{HO}, one needs to proceed to a dependence on the conformal curvature involving three derivatives.
+This issue will be re-examined in section \ref{identifyconf} by examining the conservation of the special conformal current. \\\\ For the conformal arc-length, with $\mathbf{F}$ aligned along $\mathbf{i}$, $S= FX + \kappa \mu/2$, reproducing Eq.(\ref{GSdef})(a).
 Notice that the scaling current is not a Euclidean invariant unless $F=0$.
-If $F\ne 0$, it is possible to set $S=0$ using an appropriate translation parallel to $\mathbf{F}$.
+Indeed, if $F\ne 0$, it is possible to set $S=0$ using an appropriate translation parallel to $\mathbf{F}$.